 Melrose is first mentioned as being a singer with the Hartley Toots Band at the Rockland Palace Ballroom in Miami, in February 1938, only months after graduating from high school.
 Toots' Florida orchestra was one of the top regional bands at the time.
 Toots himself was a guitarist and his group included Isaac "Snookum" Russell (brother of Al 'Stomp' Russell, who would form the Al Russell Trio), bassist, scat singer, and musical director; Melrose Colbert, "pretty torch singer"; Buster Sanford and "Specs" Floyd, featured vocalists.
 (She's usually described as "pretty", "petite", or "beautiful" in various blurbs.)
 Melrose had replaced Toots' original singer, Mary Rose Gilbert, who was still mentioned as being part of the band in November 1937.
 Now that I think about it, "Melrose Colbert" sounds very much like "Mary Rose Gilbert", so maybe it was Toots who gave her the name.

 In April, the Toots ensemble embarked on a coast to coast tour, appearing at Cincinnati's Cotton Club in May.
 That same month, William "Cat" Anderson, trumpeter and tenor singer, joined the band.
+At the time, one of the other members was guitarist Gene Phillips, who'd become a successful singer/guitarist in Los Angeles in the future.

 According to all reports (some of which might not have been press releases), the Toots band was a sensation wherever it went.
 Both Melrose and Snookum Russell were always singled out for praise in the blurbs.
 The 18-piece band did so well, in fact, that they (by now named the "Rhythm Rascals") were invited to the Apollo Theater, the week starting July 22, 1938.
 The heavy-handed press agent blurb declared (in the July 23 Pittsburgh Courier) that "All Harlem was agog early Tuesday evening when Hartley Toots and his famous Orchestra pulled up in their streamlined bus at the Apollo Theatre to fill their week's engagement at the Apollo Theatre [redundancy not mine] starting tomorrow (Friday).
 Photographers, newspaper men, celebrities, friends and fans were there to meet and greet the aggregation that have been acclaimed as Dixie's Swing Kings.
 Immediately upon his arrival Mr. Toots was greeted by Frank Schiffman, genial manager of the Apollo Theatre who advised the Dixie gent when to report for rehearsals."

 The October 22, 1938 Pittsburgh Courier reported that "Having become the favorite of the nation with her torch singing, Miss Melrose Colbert, petite torch singer with the Hartley Toots Orchestra, was recently crowned 'Dixie's Queen Of Swing.'
 [Toots was knows as "Dixie's Swing King".]
 Her charming personality and salesmanship verifies this to be true for the fans have solemnly declared that she has no rival."
 (Notice that it doesn't say by whom the award was given.
 This is probably nothing more than a concocted press release.)
+Also on October 22, the band played Fay's Southern Grill in Macon, Georgia.

 On January 7, 1939, the Courier reported that Melrose had left Hartley Toots, although she was back with the band later that month, when they played Meridian, Mississippi.
 The official story was that her Chicago doctor ordered her to take a rest.